 13.1 With the exception of a single dwelling, all residential development shall be supported by a detailed landscape plan (inclusive of planting scheme) prepared and endorsed by a suitably qualified landscape consultant (eg landscape architect or horticulturalist) as meeting the objectives and design requirements of this chapter.

-Assessment

-l ≾

-YES

-he application includes A detailed landscape plan being submitted as part of the application which list a

-lanting schedule and planting specifications.
+The application includes A detailed landscape plan being submitted as part of the application which list a planting schedule and planting specifications.